-Chocolates and their expanding variety have been a relatively popular food for humans.
-It has been associated with many essential celebrations and is present in almost everyone’s household as well.
+Chocolates, with their expanding variety, have long been a popular food for humans.
+It has been associated with many special celebrations and is present in almost everyone’s household as well.
 While chocolate is famous to humans, there are many inquiries about chocolate’s effect on animals.
 Is it safe?
 So, can chickens eat chocolate?

 Chocolates and Chickens